Understanding the 12-Step Recovery Process for Addicts

 Being in a group may be a new experience for some and, at first, might be a little overwhelming.
 However, the power of the group can be transformative.

-attending meetings regularly can help maintain motivation and build a strong foundation for lasting recovery.
+Attending meetings regularly can help maintain motivation and build a strong foundation for lasting recovery.

-That depends solely on the individual and how willing they are to take the messages on board and commit to the process.
-Simply going to meetings, nodding and smiling won’t work.
 Those who are open minded, determined and ready to do the work necessary to progress through the steps are the ones who are most likely to stay sober and abstinent.

 Nearly all rehab centres, across the world, use the 12 steps, either as a standalone process or within an eclectic process.